Print Partner's Glossary: Key Words and Phrases in the Print Industry

 The Print Partner Glossary_Web Banner

-At Print Partner, our #1 priority is to educate and inform our referral partners.
+Our goal is to educate and inform our referral partners.

 We’ve compiled a list of our most common words and phrases to help you on your print journey.
 By referring to this glossary, both newbies and industry veterans will be better equipped to understand the world of print.